Narvik IK

-Narvik Arctic Eagles is an ice hockey team in Narvik, Norway.
-They currently play in the 1.division, the 2. level of Norwegian ice hockey.
+The Narvik Arctic Eagles, commonly known as Narvik Hockey, is an ice hockey team based in Narvik, Norway.

 History

-The club was founded in 1962.
+The club was established in 1962, which makes it the oldest club in northern Norway.
 In the 2011–12 season, they participated in the Swedish Division 3, the fifth level of ice hockey in Sweden.
 They joined the Norwegian First Division for the 2012–13 season.